The Next Steps Workshop

 You'll leave Next Steps with:

-- A new view of where you are personally, professionally and organizationally with succession and transition.
+- A new view of where you are individually, professionally and organizationally with succession and transition.

 - A rich understanding of what will be required of yourself, your organization and your board to be prepared for your eventual transition.

-- A personal and organizational guide to succession, sustainability and transition planning with alternative timelines and processes you can tailor to your situation.
+- An individual and organizational guide to succession, sustainability and transition planning with alternative timelines and processes you can tailor to your situation.

 - Clarity about the path and action items that need to be addressed to plan your transition and build capacity and sustainability, whether your departure is one to five years away, or if you are not yet certain about a date.